London Stadium to Transform Experience for Games, Concerts with New LED Lighting System

 “The London Stadium is unique in its design and architecture, which we believe lends itself well to the features of our lighting system and the specific design we’ve developed for this project,” said Chris Limpach, General Manager for Musco Europe.
 “We know it will be a challenging installation, with the new system being installed during the current season, but we’re very confident in the experienced team we’ve assembled.”

-Floodlight energy consumption at London Stadium will be reduced by more than 50% compared to the previous lights, and the Stadium will significantly reduce maintenance costs well into the future as a result of Musco’s long-term warranty that covers all parts and labour.
+Floodlight energy consumption at London Stadium will be reduced by more than 50 per cent compared to the previous lights, and the Stadium will significantly reduce maintenance costs well into the future as a result of Musco’s long-term warranty that covers all parts and labour.
 Specialist advisers Griffiths Evans have been retained by the London Stadium to oversee the installation.

 About London Stadium